kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Users have varied workloads; the current set of available configurations for CPU, memory, and topology remain limited.
-Additionally, the number of managers becoming internal to the Kubelet continues to increase; we should find a more dynamic and pluggable way of handling these resources.
+Additionally, the number of managers becoming internal to the Kubelet continues to increase; we should find a more dynamic and plugable way of handling these resources.

-Operating systems work by allowing drivers and pluggable resources, including varied policies for CPU, memory, and devices allocation.
+Operating systems work by allowing drivers and plugable resources, including varied policies for CPU, memory, and devices allocation.
 Kubernetes can be viewed as the operating system of the cloud.
-Allowing specialty modules to address the use cases directly, rather than continuing to add complexity by continuing to modify the kubelet, will allow the greatest scope of abilities while halting continued increases of complexity within the core of the Kubelet.
+Allowing specialty modules to address the use cases directly, rather than continuing to add complexity by continuing to modify the ubelet, will allow the greatest scope of abilities while halting continued increases of complexity within the core of the Kubelet.

 This KEP aims to address the following challenges:

 * Differentiate between types of cores and memory. <br>
-  Note - Dynamic resouce allocation does this with regular resources today.
+  Note - Dynamic resource allocation does this with regular resources today.
 We seek to extend this ability.
 * Differentiate between different configurations of cores and memory, for instance cores designated as performance versus those designated as efficiency cores
 * Have custom driver to optimize for particular types of workloads.
 These drivers may be built for performance, power reduction, cpu savings, et cetera.  <br>
   Note:  Currently, there are very limited sets of available topology policies.
-Every new policy must be approved and be lockstep with the Kuberenetes release process.
+Every new policy must be approved and be lockstep with the kubernetes release process.
 * Allow vendors to release vendor-specific managers for their hardware and provide an interface, keeping vendor-specific code external to the Kubelet.
 * Be able to hot-plug and test new resource managers.
 * Be able to remove some of the complexity with current setup and, over time, reduce the amount of code contained within Kubelet.
 Instead, build a library with specific needs.